jianjacob/pix-zip/README.md

-# PixZip - Image search for developers made easy!
+# PixZip - Image 🔎 for developers made easy!

 > PixZip makes it easy for developers/designers to download a bunch of license-free images from popular websites likes Pexels, PixaBay and Unsplash.